cuplsensor/cuplcodec/docs/specification/features.rst

    #.
 Minutes :need:`CODEC_FEAT_27` since the most recent sample is extracted from the URL.
    #.
 Current time (now in UTC) is determined.
    #.
 The first sample is assigned a timestamp = now - minutes elapsed.
-   #.
-Minutes between samples is extracted from the URL.
+   #. :need:`CODEC_FEAT_10` between samples is extracted from the URL.
 This is used to timestamp each sample
    relative to the first.

 .. feat:: Base URL can be modified.